lm-kbc/dataset2022/README.md

 }
 ```

-### 🌟🌟🌟 YOUR prediction files
+### 🌟🌟🌟 YOUR prediction file

-Your prediction files should be in the jsonl format as described
+Your prediction file should be in the jsonl format as described
 above.
-Each line of a prediction file constitutes a JSON object which must contain
+Each line of a valid prediction file constitutes a JSON object which must
-at least 3 fields to be used by the evaluation script:
+contain at least 3 fields to be used by the evaluation script:

 - ``SubjectEntity``: the subject entity (string)
 - ``Relation``: the relation (string)